 Hey guys!
-Welcome to this video on “Appeal to the Emotion.”
+Welcome to this video on appeal to the reader’s emotion.

 What is an appeal to emotion?
 An appeal to emotion is an effort to win an argument without facts, logic, or reason, but instead by manipulating the emotions of the audience.

-But remember, an “appeal to emotion” is an argument that only appeals to the emotions, without using facts, evidence, logic, or reason.
+But remember, an emotional appeal is an argument that only appeals to the emotions, without using facts, evidence, logic, or reason.

 An appeal to emotion generally follows a logical form (or lack of logical form) such as this:

 This statement is true.
 Think of how bad you will feel if it’s not true.

 This statement is true.
 Think about how happy you will be if it is true.

 This can be pretty tricky to distinguish since pathos itself is the act of appealing to the audience’s emotions, but the phrase appeal to emotion means something else.